Hansen-Group/Gul2022/README.md

 TODO: Citation

+For a detailed description of the steps carried out during read processing, genotyping and annotation, see `PIPELINE.md`.

 ## Genotyping pipeline

 The genotyping pipeline is based on [PALEOMIX](https://github.com/MikkelSchubert/paleomix) development version 4bbc7592.
 This pipeline can be found in the `genotyping` folder.
 For more information, see `genotyping/README.md`.